akbartus/Handwriting-Recognition-in-VR/README.md

 * A-Frame based implementation (see: "serverless" > "a-frame-implementation" folder).
 It contains the last natural language processing (NLP) step (dividing into meaningful words).
 * Component for A-Frame (see: "serverless" > "a-frame-component" folder).
 It does not contain the last natural language processing (NLP) step (dividing into meaningful words).
 * Simple html implementation (see "serverless" > "simple-implementation" folder).
 It contains the last natural language processing (NLP) step (dividing into meaningful words).
+* A-Frame component with Google IME API (see "API" > "a-frame-component" folder).

 <b>To use A-Frame component (serveless one)</b>, please make sure to attach the following to <a-plane> element: <b>handwriting-recognition texture-painter id="drawingArea" class="clickable"</b>.
 Below sample code is provided:
 ```